How To Quickly Convert Fahrenheit To Celsius

 The scientific foundation of temperature lies in the concept of kinetic energy.
 Temperature is directly proportional to the average kinetic energy of the atoms or molecules within a system.
 The higher the temperature, the faster these particles are moving.
 Absolute zero, the theoretical point at which all molecular motion stops, is the basis for the Kelvin scale, which is used extensively in scientific research.
 The Kelvin scale starts at absolute zero (approximately -273.15°C) and has the same degree interval as the Celsius scale.

 Anders Celsius introduced the Celsius scale in 1742.
-His original scale had water boiling at 0°C and freezing at 100°C, but this was later inverted to the more familiar form we use today, with 0°C as the freezing point and 100°C as the boiling point.
+Plus, his original scale had water boiling at 0°C and freezing at 100°C, but this was later inverted to the more familiar form we use today, with 0°C as the freezing point and 100°C as the boiling point.
 The simplicity and decimal-based nature of the Celsius scale made it popular in scientific and metric-based communities.

 The standard formula for converting Fahrenheit to Celsius is: